gtjoseph/jetson-nano-support/README.md

   directory, and your u-boot.bin file to Linux_for_Tegra/bootloader/t210ref/p3450-porg/ directory.

+* Copy create-signed-partitions.sh and create-flash-package.sh to your
+  Linux_for_Tegra directory.

 * From your Linux_for_Tegra directory, run `sudo ./create-signed-partitions.sh -r 200`
   where "200" is the board rev id for the "a02" boards.
 Adjust as necessary.
   This command will apply the DTBs to the appropriate partition blobs and sign